 - Flush, Swivel/Pivot and Clamp-on Mounts: Flush mount holders that keep rods vertical or at a fixed angle of 30 degrees typically are inserted in existing holes in the gunwale.
 High-end models in chrome or stainless steel feature Vinyl liners to protect the rod's butt.
 If you go after big game fish, we recommend rod holders with a pivoting or swivel base because they allow the rod to rotate under side-pressure, minimizing the risk of frayed fishing line or sheared-off pins.
 Clamp-on mounts are the most versatile of the bunch, attaching either to a horizontal rail or to a vertical stanchion, making them suitable for positioning on the stern push pit, the bow pulpit on the tower, hard-top or radar arch.

-- Adjustable vs. Non-adjustable: Adjustable rod holders like West Marine's Striker Grip are a convenient, cost-effective alternative to stainless-steel models.
+- Adjustable vs. Non-adjustable: Adjustable rod holders are convenient, cost-effective alternatives to stainless-steel models.
 They tilt, rotate and lock in place and can be mounted in a variety of spots with different mounting brackets.
 They may not be quite as sturdy as fixed mounted holders but they are more versatile and are often used in spinning or bait-casting set-ups.

 Where you fish and what kind of boat you use determine what kind of rod holder is right for you.
 We recommend stainless steel or chrome models for heavy duty ocean fishing and consider Nylon, fiberglass and ABS plastic rod holders cost-effective alternatives for calmer waters.
 Among various mounting options such as fixed-angle mounts that slide into existing holes in the gunwale, clamp-ons that attach to vertical or horizontal railings, we consider swivel/pivot bases very practical because they allow the rod to rotate and avoid wear and tear when a large fish strikes and applies side-pressure.
 Adjustable rod holders that rotate, tilt and lock into any desired position offer good value and a lot of convenience.
 Small boats, or boats that are occasionally used for fishing are best equipped with rod holders that can be removed when not in use.